Panama Birding

 Darien Lowlands

 Transfer to the Tocumen airport or continue with the Darien extension.
-Depart in mini-bus from Panama City along the new Pan-American to Darien, stop for morning birding at the Bayano Lowlands, search for Darien specialties such as Rufous-winged Antwren, Black Antshrike, Orange-crowned Oriole, White-eared Conebill and Green-and-rufous Kingfisher; scan the edge of the Bayano Lake searching for Pied Water-Tyrant and Cocoi Heron, after lunch we’ll continue in route to the port, to take a 70 minutes boat ride deep into the Darien Lowlands, or final destination is a little Embera village located near the coast of Darién.
-In our way to we'll explore by boat the Black Mangroves looking for Capped Heron and more.
-We'll spend our nights at the village in a traditional hut raised on stilts above the ground.
+Depart in mini-bus from Panama City along the Pan-American, stop for morning birding at the Bayano Lowlands, search for Darien specialties such as Rufous-winged Antwren, Black Antshrike, Orange Crowned Oriole, White-eared Conebill and Green-and-Rufous Kingfisher; scan the edge of the Bayano Lake searching for Pied Water-Tyrant and Cocoi Heron, after lunch we’ll continue in route to Torti, afternoon birding in the Torti River, to look for Pacific Antwren and Royal Flycatcher.

 Day 11